The Complexity of Resilience Problems via Valued Constraint Satisfaction: Expressive Power

 \end{definition}

-Note that $\inf_{b \in C^n} \phi^{\Gamma}(a,b)$ might be irrational or $-\infty$.
-If this is the case in Definition~\ref{def:expr}, then $\phi$ does not witness that $R$ can be expressed in $\Gamma$ since valued relations must have weights from ${\mathbb Q} \cup \{\infty\}$.
-If $\Gamma$ has an oligomorphic automorphism group, however, then Lemma~\ref{lem:cost} guarantees existence.
-We will further see in Lemma~\ref{lem:expr-reduce} that if $\Gamma$ has an oligomorphic automorphism group, then the addition of valued relations that are expressible by $\Gamma$ does not change the computational complexity of $\VCSP(\Gamma)$.
+Note that $\inf_{b \in A^n} R(a,b)$ in item (1) might be irrational or $-\infty$.
+If this is the case, then $\inf_{t \in A^n} R(s,t)$ does not express a valued relation, because valued relations must have weights from ${\mathbb Q} \cup \{\infty\}$.
+However, if $R$ is preserved by all permutations of an oligomorphic automorphism group, then Lemma~\ref{lem:cost} guarantees that the infimum is attained for some tuple $b$.

-More ways to derive new relations from existing ones that preserves the computational complexity of the original VCSP are introduced in the following definition.